nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list applicants
 2. HMHero shows a list of applicants
-3. User requests to advance the status of a specific applicant in the list
+3. User enters the command to advance the status of a specific applicant in the list
 4. HMHero advances the applicant’s status.

     Use case ends.